thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/azure-cluster-setup.md

 ```
 {: .copy-code}

 ### Step 6.
-Azure Cache for Redis (Optional)
+Azure Cache for Redis

-Optionally, you can set up Azure Cache for Redis.
-TBMQ uses cache to improve performance and avoid frequent DB reads.
+You need to set up Azure Cache for Redis.
+TBMQ uses cache to store messages for [DEVICE persistent clients](/docs/mqtt-broker/architecture/#persistent-device-client),

-We recommend enabling this in case you have several thousand MQTT clients (devices) connected to TBMQ.
+to improve performance and avoid frequent DB reads (see below for more details).

 It is useful when clients connect to TBMQ with the authentication enabled.
 For every connection, the request is made to find MQTT client credentials that can authenticate the client.
 Thus, there could be an excessive amount of requests to be processed for a large number of connecting clients at once.

 In order to set up the Redis, follow this [guide](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/quickstart-create-redis).